 Over the past few decades, scholars have shown an increasing interest in the late medieval gentry.
 For a long time grouped with the nobility, and as a consequence often pushed into the background, they are now widely regarded as 'an important and worthy subject for academic research'.
 In 1981 Nigel Saul produced his study of the gentry of fourteenth-century Gloucester, in which he examined the emergence, development and character of the gentry as a distinct social group.
 Two years later Michael Bennett examined the gentry of Cheshire for the same period, whilst Susan Wright wrote about the gentry of fifteenth-century Derbyshire.
 In 1986 Saul turned to the gentry of fourteenth-century Sussex.
 In the same year a more general collection of essays was published, edited by Michael Jones and looking at the gentry of late medieval Europe.
-More than one of these short studies examined the English gentleman, the essay by Christine Carpenter serving as a precursor for her monograph on the lesser aristocracy of Warwickshire.
+More than one of these short studies examined

-&lt;sup>4 Raluca Radulescu and Alison Truelove, 'Editor's Introduction', in Raluca Radulescu and Alison Truelove (eds.)
+4 Raluca Radulescu and Alison Truelove, 'Editor's Introduction', in Raluca Radulescu and Alison Truelove (eds.)
 Gentry Culture in Late Medieval England (Manchester, 2005), p.
 1.

-&lt;sup>5 Nigel Saul, Knights and Esquires: The Gloucester Gentry in the Fourteenth Century (Oxford, 1981).
+5 Nigel Saul, Knights and Esquires: The Gloucester Gentry in the Fourteenth Century (Oxford, 1981).

-&lt;sup>6 M.J.
+6 M.J.
 Bennett, Community, Class and Careerism.
 Cheshire and Lancashire Society in the Age of Sir Gawain and the Green Knight (Cambridge, 1983); Susan M. Wright, The Derbyshire Gentry in the Fifteenth Century, Derbyshire Record Society, 8 (1983).

-&lt;sup>7 Nigel Saul, Scenes From Provincial Life.
+7 Nigel Saul, Scenes From Provincial Life.
 Knightly Families in Sussex 1280-1400 (Oxford, 1986).

-&lt;sup>8 M. Jones, Gentry and the Lesser Nobility in Late Medieval Europe (Gloucester, 1986).
+8 M. Jones, Gentry and the Lesser Nobility in Late Medieval Europe (Gloucester, 1986).